Get us in your inbox

 Advertising

-The neighborhood restaurant that locals and visitors always seem to stumble into is Little Pearl.
-The restaurant has a distinct coastal vibe with fish, mermaids, compasses, and Edison lights all over the dining room.
-The Old Town spot is currently only open for dinner and has three seatings throughout the evening serving only a chef-curated, four-course menu with a variety of options.
+Little Pearl is the neighborhood restaurant that locals and visitors always seem to stumble into.
+The restaurant has a distinct coastal vibe, with fish, mermaids, compasses, and Edison lights all over the dining room.
+The Old Town spot is currently only open for dinner and has three seatings throughout the evening.
+It serves a chef-curated, four-course menu with a variety of options.
 A few favorites include the savory miso-and-clam soup, sweet and spicy Key West shrimp, and a fish of the day prepared to suit the chef’s fancy.

 Advertising